A urinary catheter is a flexible tube used to empty the bladder and collect urine in a drainage bag.

 If you need a long-term urinary catheter, you'll be given detailed advice about looking after it before you leave hospital.

-This will include advice about getting new catheter supplies, reducing the risk of complications such as infections, spotting signs of potential problems, and when you should seek further medical advice.
+This will include advice about getting new catheter supplies, reducing the risk of complications such as infections, spotting signs of potential problems, and when you should get medical advice.

 You should be able to live a relatively normal life with a urinary catheter.
-The catheter and bag can be concealed under clothes, and you should be able to carry out most everyday activities, including working, exercising, swimming and having sex.
+The catheter and bag can be concealed under clothes, and you should be able to do most everyday activities, including working, exercising, swimming and having sex.

 Read more about living with a urinary catheter.